andrewkykoo/social-media-analyzer/README.md

 # Social Media Analyzer (SMA)

 ### Goals

-- Help users (marketing analysts, entrepreneurs, business owners, etc) find social media contents in which they can promote/advertise their products and services
+- Help users (marketing analysts, entrepreneurs, business owners, startups, etc.) find social media contents in which they can promote/advertise their products and services
 - SMA uses the user's search terms to identify and share three most viewed contents

 ### Upcoming Features

 - TikTok
 - Instagram
 - ChatGPT to provide assistance with finding keywords/search terms